 Stressing about maths?
 There is an easier way…

-We explain maths in simple english, with the best (worst) dad jokes and help your child improve their maths grade by at least 2 levels.
+Welcome to maths hacks, where I explain maths in simple english, and help your child improve their maths grade by at least 2 levels.

 I know this is your favourite topic, definitely what you want to spend your free time on a Sunday evening doing…ok, maybe not, but I’m hoping to make it painless enough for you to understand and get some easy marks in the exam.